 Not only does this take care of some behavioral issues, but it also puts your dog in a calmer state.
 This can make training specific commands a little easier since there are fewer distractions and your dog won’t be trying to expend extra energy.

 Giving your dog some structure and getting them used to routines is a great way to reinforce training.
 Incorporating structured downtime into your dog’s day after a romp outside or other exercise starts training them to settle down during certain times or while doing certain tasks.
 A routine helps you set expectations and boundaries for your dog throughout the day.

 3. Reward Good Behavior Consistently

-Just as structure and routines help your dog reinforce training, consistency does the same.
+Just as structure, routines, and puppy training classes help your dog reinforce training, consistency does the same.
 If you consistently reward the behavior you want, your dog will begin to exhibit more and more of the desirable behavior over time.
 Usually, this results in more of the desired behavior and less of the undesired behavior.

 Another thing to consider with consistency is ensuring everyone in the household, and perhaps even visitors too, are on board with training the dog.
 Everyone should be following the same rules and using the same cues for rewarding good behavior and avoiding the reward of unwanted behavior.
 Inconsistencies can cause confuse your dog, while consistency sets clear expectations.